 💡 Review the list of channels in your sidebar.

-💡 Open the channels page to join a new channel.
+💡 Open the channel browser to join a new channel.

 💡 Write a message using the compose button.